tintin10q/computational-linguistics-summary/Classification/Native baiyes/Naïve Bayes Classifier.md

 F is the entire set of features.
 Otherwise, the probabilities are wrong if you only add missing features.

 ## Out of vocabulary word
-If you don't have a word in the training set then you can't assign probabilities to it.
+If you don't have a word in the training set, then you can't assign probabilities to it.
 So you basically just have to remove these words from the input.

 ## Stop Word
-Some words occur super often and so are uninformative so you can also just filter them out.
-For instance "the" occurs so often it really doesn't tell you much.
-But if you try to classify languages you wouldn't want to remove these.
+Some words occur super often and so are uninformative, so you can also just filter them out.
+For instance, "the" occurs, so frequently it really doesn't tell you much.
+But if you try to classify languages, you wouldn't want to remove these.

 # Example

-Lets say you want to do sentiment detection.
+Let's say you want to do sentiment detection.

 You have these sentences
 The movie was awful!